 Floors including sub-floors

-Repair category 1
+Repair category 2

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Decay and defective hinges were evident to the access door to the sub- structure area along with woodworm borings noted to timbers within this area.
+Repairs and ongoing maintenance will be required.